Mike Stack: Subsequent career

 Following his withdrawal from the city council race, Stack moved to California, where he was operating as of January 2020 as a comedian under the name "Mikey Stacks".
 Stack's routine involves self-deprecating jokes about his nickname "Mikey", as well as jokes around his mother's cooking, Donald Trump, Opioid use disorder and teenage suicide.

 In August 2021, Stack appeared on the AWE show Find Me a Luxury Home, wherein he described himself as a lawyer seeking to purchase a $7 million home in Manhattan Beach, California.
 In October 2021, it was reported that Stack was contemplating a return to politics, considering a run in his old state senate district following incumbent senator John Sabatina's announcement that he would not seek re-election.
 In 2022, Stack said he might run for Mayor of Philadelphia as an independent in 2023.
-In January 2023, Stack announced he was running for Mayor.
+In January 2023, Stack announced he was running for mayor.
 In February 2023, he dropped out of the race.

+Stack appeared on the CBS game show Let’s Make a Deal; dressed as a Roman soldier and introducing himself as a former state senator from Pennsylvania and a retired Army captain.
+The episode aired on December 19, 2024.